aivic/aivic.github.io/_posts/2018-02-15-Quora-question-pair-similarity.md

 ![](/images/projects/Quora_Question_Pair/11.png)

 Certainly, we can say that in some cases we can easily separate out 0 from 1.
 Hence, pointing out that our features will be helpful.

+## TF-IDF Glove (Global Vectors)
+Creating TF-IDF weighted Glove features for `question1` and `question2`.

+Glove and Word2Vec builds on simliar core concept which is looking for semantic similarity.
+Optionally, we can also use Word2Vec.

+**Now, we have basic features, advanced features and TF-IDF weighted Glove features for each of the questions, making final set of independent features**

+# Machine Learning Model

+## Loading data
+Storing the CSV into a SQLite engine created database (just to explore) and loading up data to initiate the modeling.
+Next, split data into train-test.

+## Implementing models

+**1. Logistic Regression**

+Implemented LR with hyper-parameter tuning, L2 regularisation, followed by calibrating the score (due to the log-loss which works only on calibrated models and LR may output some un-calibrated data).

+Tuned LR results into a log-loss of **0.52** (Also checking overfitting, didn't occur)

+**2. Linear SVM**

+Also implemented linear SVM with a log-loss of **0.489**.
+(Also checking overfitting, didn't occur)

+**3. GBDT - XGBoost**

+Also implemented GBT with a log-loss of **0.35**.
+(Also checking overfitting, didn't occur)

 # References